BioNomad/tuftsTutorials/docs/omics/ngsTipsAndTricks/fastq/fastq.md

 ## NGS Tips & Tricks

 NGS data is widely used to assess RNA/DNA by providing insight into genome sequences, RNA transcription activity, and analyze epigenetic activity -  just to name a few applications.
-Manipulating this data can be difficult, so here we provide a few tips and tricks for doing doing just that!
+Manipulating this data can be difficult, so here we provide a few tips and tricks for manipulating Fastq data.

 ### Subsampling a Fastq File